TobiasPSP/doneland_sources/Components/Microcontroller/Families/Raspberry/Raspberry Pi/Assembly/Setup/README.md

 ### Preloading Software

+In order for *Raspberry Pi* to run, it needs an *operating system*.
+The best way is to *preload* the appropriate *operating system image* onto the SSD hard drive, so when you later turn it on, everything is in place, and the *Raspberry Pi* happily starts with the operating system of your choice.

 To *preload software* onto the *SSD drive*, plug it into your PC.
 Thanks to the *USB adapter* that you mounted the *SSD drive* on, it should appear as a regular *USB drive*.

+#### Raspberry Pi Imager
 The actual pre-loading is done by [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 The tool is available for *Windows*, *macOS*, and *Ubuntu*.

 <img src="images/raspberry_pi_imager.png" width="80%" height="80%" />

 Once you installed and opened *Raspberry Pi Imager* as *Administrator*, you can choose what software you want to preload onto the *SSD drive*.

+#### Picking Operating System

 Since *Raspberry Pi 5* is going to be *HomeAssistant server* in this example, the choices are *Raspberry Pi 5*, *Home Assistant OS*, and the storage device that represents the mounted *SSD drive*.